Our practice is the oldest in Kettering and retains all core values of a traditional Veterinary practice.

 Our modern facilities and medical equipment facilitate a high standard of veterinary care, and our on-site laboratory and digital x-ray equipment enables us to give you results in the quickest possible time.
 We have access to MRI, in-house Laser Therapy and C-PET Therapy.
 We offer comfortable separate cat and dog wards and our surgical procedures are carried out in our bright and spacious operating theatre.
 We have plenty of on-site car parking too!

-We operate a 24hr emergency service in Kettering where our friendly, experienced vets and nurses are available to help and advise throughout the night and at weekends.
+We are apart of the Northlands Group which has a 24hr emergency service in Kettering where our friendly, experienced vets and nurses are available to help and advise throughout the night and at weekends.